This trope describes a situation when a character destroys a piece of paper in either hot or cold anger.

 - Lolita: Humbert Humbert destroys his wife Charlotte's letter which she wrote shortly after she found out about his obsession with her teenage daughter.
 He's in a state of shock and strange relief because Charlotte just died in a freak car accident but angered that she wrote the letter and wanted to leave him/report him, which means he would be separated from Lolita and in huge trouble.
-Later he tries to put the pieces together because he wants to know what was in the letter.
+Later he tries to put the pieces together

 - In Ghostbusters: The Video Game, when the team returns to the Sedgewick Hotel, Egon shreds the order left by Peck/PCOC when he learns that it refers to them by name.